iobis/manual/name_matching.md

 #### Step 3: Is taxon marine?

 The Interim Register of Marine and Non-marine Genera (IRMNG) matching services are available through [http://www.irmng.org/](http://www.irmng.org/), as well as through the [LifeWatch taxon match](http://www.lifewatch.be/data-services/).
 This service allows you to search for a genus (or other taxonomic rank when you unchcek the “genera” box) to check if it is known to be marine, brackish, freshwater, or terrestrial.
 You can find this information in the row labeled “Environment”.
+If the taxa is marine, you may have to contact

 ### R packages for taxon matching
 If you are familiar with R, you may use the [obistools](https://github.com/iobis/obistools#taxon-matching) function `match_taxa` to conduct taxon matching for your dataset.
 There is also a WoRMS package called [worrms](https://cran.r-project.org/web/packages/worrms/index.html) that has a function called `wm_records_taxamatch` you can use to conduct taxon matching.